Gentahal/StudyGroup-MP-Motionlab/README.md

 - Select the device/emulator you want to run the app on.
 - The app should now build and run on your selected device.

+---

+Happy to be here and Enjoy with My Code! 🚀